southsidedean/kubeadm-cluster-builder-aws-terraform/README.md

 ## Introduction

-### The Need: A Quick and Repeatable Local Kubernetes Cluster Using KVM
+### The Need: A Quick and Repeatable Local Kubernetes Cluster Using AWS

 I've been studying for the Cloud Native Computing Foundation's CKA and CKAD certification exams for a while now.
 Anyone who is familiar with these exams knows that, in order to practice, you're going to need a cluster.
 Hands-on experience with Kubernetes clusters, of the `kubeadm` variety, is key to passing these exams.